root-11/tablite/README.md

 my_html_reader [<function magic_reader at 0x0000020FFF3828B8>, {}]  # <--------- my magic new reader!
 ```

+The `file_readers` are all in [tablite.core](https://github.com/root-11/tablite/blob/master/tablite/core.py) so if you intend to extend the readers, I recommend that you start here.

 ### Cool.
 Does it play well with plotly?

 Yes.
-Here's an example you can copy paste:
+Here's an example you can copy and paste:
 ```
 from tablite import Table